-We accept new patients that live in Vancouver.
+We accept new patients that live in Vancouver and have insurance coverage.

 We will contact new referrals by phone or return fax in a few business days with an appointment for your patient.
 Your patient will be seen within 2 weeks of receiving the referral.

 Important Note: Please be advised the intake coordinator will be away from Monday, May 8th to Friday, May 19th, and returning on Monday, May 22.

 Online Referral Form

 See our resources for pregnancy related information for you or your patients.

 About the FPMS